May Day in Helsinki

 Vappu is Finland’s ultimate spring celebration — a joyful mix of protest and party, tradition and play.
 Originally rooted in the workers’ rights movement and the academic calendar, Vappu has grown into a two-day explosion of colour, community, and cheeky student culture.

-In Helsinki, we celebrate Vappu like no where else in Finland.
+In Helsinki, Vappu is celebrated like no where else in Finland.
 From the buzzing buildup with Vappu magazines and balloons to the legendary Kaivopuisto picnic, it brings together generations and walks of life.
 It’s a time to mark the end of winter, the beginning of warmth, and a shared cultural moment that feels unmistakably local.

-1. The student cap ceremony at Havis Amanda
+1. The legendary student cap ceremony for Havis Amanda

 Every 30 April, thousands gather at Market Square to witness the symbolic start of Vappu: students washing and crowning the Havis Amanda statue with a white cap.
 It’s theatrical, noisy, and full of pride.

-On Vappu Day (1 May), Kaivopuisto becomes Helsinki’s most popular brunch spot.
+On 1 May, the Vappu Day, Kaivopuisto Park in Ullanlinna neighbourhood becomes Helsinki’s most popular brunch spot.
 Families, students, and friends in full festive flair arrive with elaborate picnic spreads.
 You’ll see everything from vintage tablecloths and champagne flutes to disposable grills and colourful balloons.

 3. Parades, performances, and pop-up fun